bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 Great.
 This makes creating the signature really easy because it's basically just a hash plus one.
 There's no calculation needed at all.
-Yes, this just works essentially.
+Yeah, this just works essentially.

 ## Sequence of transactions (pre-generated)

-Speaker 0: 00:38:15
+Ruben Somsen: 00:38:15

 We just create a sequence of transactions like this with the signature already in the outputs.
 That means that it's already determined what the next transaction is going to be, and that's how the sequence is created.

 ## Users add their input/output (RBF bidding)

-Speaker 0: 00:38:30
+Ruben Somsen: 00:38:30

 And from this point on, we add the user input and user output.
-And the nice thing is that the SIGS-AniPrevOut does two things.
+And the nice thing is that the `sighash_anyprevout` does two things.
 Because the TXID is not signed, it also means that the TXID doesn't change when a user adds their input and output, or rather it does change, but it doesn't matter.
 It doesn't invalidate the signature.
 That works out perfectly.
-Here, it's important to note that the user input does sign the entire transaction and doesn't do a SIGGYS any prep out or something like that.
+Here, it's important to note that the user input does sign the entire transaction and doesn't do a `sighash_anyprevout` or something like that.
 The reason for that is, well, yeah, I'm not sure if that matters specifically, but what you need is you need to make sure that the entire sequence of transactions can be replayed so that people who were bidding but didn't get into the blockchain then still get into the blockchain, but in a way that's not actually a valid block.
 So that's not possible because the entire transaction is signed.
-So the Txid at that point for at least the user input and output is basically determined and cannot change.
+So the TXID at that point for at least the user input and output is basically determined and cannot change.
 So this prevents further malleability.
-So the space chain hash is basically the change output so you can think of like a taproot output where instead of taproot commitments there's also a space chain hash that needs to be revealed at some at some point and this basically lowers the the burden or moves the burden of revealing a hash onto the space chain side and makes the impact on the Bitcoin blockchain as minimum as possible.
+So the spacechain hash is basically the change output so you can think of like a taproot output where instead of taproot commitment there's also a spacechain hash that needs to be revealed at some at some point and this basically lowers the the burden or moves the burden of revealing a hash onto the spacechain side and makes the impact on the Bitcoin blockchain as minimum as possible.

 ## Minimum Viable Spacechain

-Speaker 0: 00:39:58
+Ruben Somsen: 00:39:58

-So, that brings me to describing what essentially would be a minimum viable space chain.
+So, that brings me to describing what essentially would be a minimum viable spacechain.
-So if you wanted to create a space chain, what's the minimum amount of work you could do to get it to work today?
+So if you wanted to create a spacechain, what's the minimum amount of work you could do to get it to work today?
 So I would say you take the Bitcoin code base, and you introduce some minor changes, relatively minor.
-The first change you have to make is the proof of work.
+The first change you have to make is the proof-of-work.
-You take the proof of work and you just keep it, but you just make it so that any amount of proof of work is valid.
+You take the proof of work and you just keep it, but you just make it so that any amount of proof-of-work is valid.
-Nobody actually has to do any proof of work to create a valid hash.
+Nobody actually has to do any proof-of-work to create a valid hash.
 It's just difficulty set to zero.
 So then on the Coinbase reward side, you have to do two things.
-One is the regular thing you always do, which is you just take the space chain fees, which is fine, right?
+One is the regular thing you always do, which is you just take the spacechain fees, which is fine, right?
-There's a token in this instead of Bitcoin, it's Spacecoin.
+There's a token in this instead of Bitcoin, it's spacecoin.
 If there are fees, they go into the Coinbase.
 That's absolutely fine.
 But then the second thing you have to do is you have to take however many Bitcoins were burned on the Bitcoin blockchain.
-And the way this works is that you would just introduce that into this transaction structure here, where you add another output with an OP return.
+And the way this works is that you would just introduce that into this transaction structure here, where you add another output with an OP_RETURN.
-OP return doubles as a way of burning Bitcoins.
+OP_RETURN doubles as a way of burning Bitcoins.
-And however many Bitcoins were burned inside of this transaction, yeah, they basically become a Coinbase reward on the side of the space chain.
+And however many Bitcoins were burned inside of this transaction, yeah, they basically become a Coinbase reward on the side of the spacechain.
-And then since we're using the OP return for burning anyway, and it's a little bit easier so you don't have to reveal the hash, although you might as well do the hash reveal thing, it just makes things more complicated.
+And then since we're using the OP_RETURN for burning anyway, and it's a little bit easier so you don't have to reveal the hash, although you might as well do the hash reveal thing, it just makes things more complicated.
-We're talking about an MVS, a minimum viable space chain here.
+We're talking about an MVS, a minimum viable spacechain here.
-You just use up return to put a 32-byte hash there.
+You just use OP_RETURN to put a 32-byte hash there.
 Not the most efficient thing, but it's the simplest way of doing it, essentially.
 And then finally, since we don't really want to wait for soft forks, and that's something we've seen, right?
 Soft forks are taking quite a long time to activate.